gglee89/CustomWebFramework/README.md

 }
 ```

-> This pattern looks as an improvement over option #1, however we need to consider that.
+> This pattern looks as an improvement over option #1, however we need to consider that;

-> Using a static function for initialization may turn out to become a hurdle, repetitive and too much aglomeration in on point when considering scaling the main User class in future development iterations.
+> Using a static function for initialization may turn out to become a hurdle, repetitive and too much aglomeration in on point when considering scaling the main User class in future development iterations;

 <br>